 Students have returned to school so all actions associated with that portion of the goal were successful.
-Innovative practices are now a part of Goal One where innovative practices learned during the Pandemic.
+Innovative practices are now a part of Goal One where innovative practices learned during the Pandemic have been incorporated into ongoing practice.
 The District will continue to: offer credit recovery in summer school; extended school year for students with disabilities; provide mental health counseling during the summer (in addition to the school year); offer summer enrichment for ELD students and incoming ninth graders in need of academic supports, provide personal devices and hot spots for all students requesting them; and provide 24/7 online tutoring for additional support.